LocketGoma/MetalFX/README.md

 2. Check whether the Unreal Engine version in use includes MetalCPP.
 3. If MetalCPP is not available in the engine version or required code path, MetalCPP may need to be added manually.
 4. If necessary, run the engine modification script included in the `Source/Thirdparty` folder.
+5. Enable "MetalFX Plugin" (in Editor or YourProject.uproject)
-5. Rebuild the entire engine.
+6. Rebuild the entire engine.
-6. Run the project in a Metal RHI environment.
+7. Run the project in a Metal RHI environment.
-7. Test MetalFX using console variables.
+8. Test MetalFX using console variables.

 ---